Matlock Riverside railway station

 Matlock Riverside was the terminus of Peak Rail, a preserved steam railway of approximately 4 mi in length.
 For many years Peak Rail had planned to run trains into Matlock station, shared with the main line from Derby (the Derwent Valley Line).

-The station was built in 1991 due to problems negotiating with British Rail to run into the station at Matlock at that time.
-In 2008 Peak Rail negotiated a 50-year lease to run into Platform 2 at Matlock.
-Track layout adjustments and refurbishment of the Matlock down platform followed and In July 2011 Peak Rail commencing running services into Matlock station.
-At the time it was announced that Matlock Riverside was being retained for special events and demonstration goods trains.
-It has also been used for winter trains.
+The station was built in 1991 because of problems negotiating with British Rail to run into the station at Matlock at that time.
+In 2008, Peak Rail negotiated a 50-year lease to run into Platform 2 at Matlock.
+Track layout adjustments and refurbishment of the Matlock down platform followed and, in July 2011, Peak Rail commenced running services into Matlock station.
+At that time, it was announced that Matlock Riverside was being retained for special events and demonstration goods trains.
+It has since also been used for winter trains.

 The station itself is a temporary wooden construction, and was previously used at Chee Dale Halt near Buxton when Peak Rail was based at Buxton in the 1980s.
-Due to operating complications at the Buxton end of the route, Peak Rail moved south to Darley Dale near Matlock, and the former Chee Dale Halt was re-used, forming Matlock Riverside.
+Due to operating complications at the Buxton end of the route, Peak Rail moved south to Darley Dale near Matlock and the former Chee Dale Halt structure was re-used at Matlock Riverside.

-The station consists of one platform, situated on the Up (east) side of the former deviation, whilst the Down line was used as a run-round loop, which permits the use of a single locomotive on services (although top-and-tail operation occurred on Special Event Days).
+The station consists of one platform, situated on the Up (east) side of the former deviation, whilst the Down line is used as a run-round loop, which permits the use of a single locomotive on services (although top-and-tail operation occurred on Special Event Days).
 The current connection to Matlock station branches from the Down side of the line so it is not possible for a train to call at both Matlock Riverside and Matlock stations.
 Access to the station is via a public footpath from Matlock Town, the distance between the two being no more than 1/4 mi.

-For a time, Matlock Riverside possessed a small hut that functioned as a Ticket Office.
-After this was frequently damaged by local vandals, however, the station became permanently unstaffed with tickets required to be purchased aboard the train.
+For a time, Matlock Riverside possessed a small hut that functioned as a ticket office.
+After this was frequently damaged by local vandals, the station became permanently unstaffed, with tickets required to be purchased aboard the train.